superbad64/OpenFighter/Ogre/README.md

 And the last difference: the build is a lot smaller than an original MAS (again done to be able to use it on my lap).
 The original is 40.64 x 25.40 x 12.7 centimeters, and this one is 32.8 x 23.2 x 7.8 centimeters.

+## The Stats

+**Printability**: 3.5/5 (the external walls/"wings" really suck and take way too much time to print, and every grooved part needs support due to orientation)
+**Buildability**: 5/5 (super roomy case that is very easy to put together and build in)
+**Extra hardware**: 4/5 (technically you could print the dowels using a truncated cylinder, but the square neck bolts is where it loses a point for real)
+**Price**: 4/5 (eats about an entire roll of plastic to be willed into existence; not too bad but definitely the most expensive build I have on the roster)

 ## Parts list

 Must be exactly matched: